 The General Science Major provides a comprehensive undergraduate education in science, exposing students to a wide range of disciplines.
 Students are free to explore what interests them most, as well as gain greater depth of understanding by declaring concentrations in two of: Biology, Chemistry, Geology, Geography, Mathematics and Physics.
 A strong foundation in mathematical and computational sciences is core to the program of study, ensuring students are equipped to meet these in-demand skills.
 In the final year of study, students complete two capstone courses (a senior seminar and an interdisciplinary project) that provide understanding and exposure regarding how science and technology intersects and influences society.
-These capstone experiences are excellent preparation for further postsecondary studies, for professional programs, or for direct entry into the workforce.
+These capstone experiences are excellent preparation for further post-secondary studies, for professional programs, or for direct entry into the workforce.
 Graduates of this program will have acquired both breadth and depth of knowledge across scientific disciplines and will have developed the skills of critical thinking, creative problem solving, effective communication, and collaborative teamwork.

-- Two six-course concentrations in two distinct disciplines, plus a four-course block in a third distinct discipline. - The four-course block must contain at least two courses at the 2000level or higher. - Each six-course concentration contains at least two courses at the 2000-level or higher, and two courses at the 3000-level or higher.
-The concentrations are defined for each discipline (below). - A student will not be given credit for more than one concentration within a fundamental discipline (ie. Biology, Chemistry, Computing, Geography, Geology, Mathematics, Physics). - Four Mathematics courses which may be taken as the four-course block or as part of a six-course concentration: - MATH 1200 Calculus for Scientists I - MATH 1203 Linear Algebra for Scientists and Engineers
+- Two six-course concentrations in two distinct disciplines, plus a three-course block in a third distinct discipline. - The three-course block must contain at least one courses at the 2000-level or higher. - Each six-course concentration contains at least two courses at the 2000-level or higher, and two courses at the 3000-level or higher.
+The concentrations are defined for each discipline (below). - A student will not be given credit for more than one concentration within a fundamental discipline (ie. Biology, Chemistry, Computing, Geography, Geology, Mathematics, Physics). - A student can not count the same course in two separate concentrations. - Three Mathematics courses may be taken as the three-course block or as part of a sixcourse concentration.
+Students must take the following two courses: - MATH 1200 Calculus for Scientists I - MATH 2234 Concepts of Mathematical Statistics - And one course from the following: - MATH 1203 Linear Algebra for Scientists and Engineers - MATH 2200 Calculus for Scientists II - MATH 2444 Statistical Data Analysis - 3.
+Two Computing courses: - COMP 2001 Computer-Based Problem Solving for the Sciences - COMP 2008 Scientific Computing I: Modeling and Simulation - 4.
+One course on the practice and application of interdisciplinary science - SCIE 3010 Understanding and Translating Scientific Research - An additional six General Science Options selected from courses offered by the Faculty of Science and Technology that include a General Science Option attribute.
+Courses are not guaranteed and are subject to availability and restrictions.